Employment and employee benefits in Spain: overview

 Employees have a legal right to work in a safe environment.
-As a result, employers must comply with the following general duties (Article 14.1 of Law 31/1995 dated 8 November, on the Prevention of Occupational Risk):
+As a result, employers must comply with the following general duties (section 14.1 of Law 31/1995 dated 8 November, on the Prevention of Occupational Risk):

 Protecting employees from safety hazards in the workplace and avoiding these hazards as far as possible.

 Prioritising group safety measures over individual safety measures.

 Keeping employees informed about health and safety matters at all times.

 There is also a specific duty on employers to draw up a risk prevention plan, which must set out the organisational structure, procedures and resources necessary to prevent safety risks in the workplace (section 14.1, Occupational Risk Prevention Law).